 • Keywords (avoid abbreviations)

-• All figure captions (on a separate page and not beneath figures)
+• All figure captions (on a separate page)

 • All tables (including title, description, footnotes)

 • Covering letter stating the work has not been submitted previously to the Journal of Power Sources (in part or in whole), that it has not been published previously (except as an abstract, part of published lecture, or academic thesis), is not under consideration for publication elsewhere, and is approved by all authors and host authorities.